Astera-org/minetest/games/globo/notes.md

 TODO:

-- some herb that increases your healing rate

 - make breeding
     - make pregnant a timer rather than a bool
 - temperature should effect you
     - hides that keep you warm
     - eggs need to be a certain temperature to hatch
-- predators in the swamps
-- more stuff in swamps

 - make seasons shorter?